 Joe Lobko, BArch, MArch, LEED® AP, OAA, FRAIC

 Joe Lobko has been involved with the TSA since 1998, first as a member of the executive board and then as TSA Chair from 2002 to 2004, where among his many achievements he oversaw the publication of the award winning TSA Toronto Architecture Guide Map.
 Since 2004, Joe has played a valuable advisory role as a past Chair and has been involved with work on a second edition architecture guide map and a Toronto Open Spaces guide map.
 Joe is a partner at DTAH, and with over 30 years of experience as an architect and urban designer, he has worked on a broad range of public and private developments, with a particular emphasis on urban design, adaptive reuse and the non-profit sector.
 Joe received an urban leadership award from the Canadian Urban Institute and a Lifetime Achievement Award from Sustainable Buildings Canada.
 He also serves on the Board of Directors for ArtsBuild Ontario and is a current member of the City of Toronto Design Review Panel.

-board / David Sisam
+Executive Board Members / David Sisam

 David Sisam, OAA, AAA, LEED® AP, FRAIC